oryon-dominik/dotfiles/basic-tutorials/how-to_denfiles.md

 3. clone the dotfile-den repo into $DEN_ROOT `git clone git@github.com:oryon-dominik/dotfiles-den $ENV:DEN_ROOT`

 4. edit the `env_settings_example.json` to your needs and and save it to `env_settings.json`\
-    TODO: get it from settings-repo\
+    TODO: get it from private settings-repo\
     TODO: explain how to get coordinates\
     TODO: explain values\